Dennis Franchione: Overall performance at Texas A&M

 During his five-season tenure at A&M, Franchione did not produce a team that finished higher than third in the Big 12 South.
 Though he was able to bring recruiting classes that ranked among the top 13 nationally from 2003 to 2005, none of his teams ranked in the postseason AP or Coaches national polls.
 He also compiled a 4–16 record against ranked teams, and a 4–14 record against Texas, Oklahoma, Nebraska, and Texas Tech.
 Additionally, he compiled a 19–21 Big 12 record, and never won more than five games in Big 12 play.
 Forde wrote after Franchione's ouster that despite this, Franchione would have normally earned a reprieve with his second consecutive win over Texas.
-However, the furor over the newsletter ended any chance of him returning in 2008, regardless of record.
+Forde concluded the furor over the newsletter ended any chance of him returning in 2008, regardless of record.
 Franchione's questionable judgement continued to dog him as he left A&M. The two questionable departures from TCU and Alabama, coupled with the newsletter scandal and Franchione's mediocre record at A&M, severely damaged his reputation.
+His tenure in College Station was an overall failure.

 2007–2010

 Franchione moved to the exurban Austin-area community of Horseshoe Bay, Texas, and was out of football for the first time in over 30 years.
 In January 2008, he began to look for potential broadcasting jobs.
 In July 2008, signed a 16-game contract to serve as a color commentator for ESPN Radio during the 2008 college football season.
 His debut was the Alabama vs. Clemson game on August 30.

 Franchione interviewed for the San Diego State University head-coaching job in 2008 when the school fired Chuck Long, and ended up being a finalist for the job alongside then-Ball State head coach (and future Michigan head coach) Brady Hoke and UCLA defensive coordinator DeWayne Walker.
 The job eventually went to Hoke.

 Franchione applied for the head-coaching position at UNLV, following Mike Sanford's termination as head football coach after the 2009 season.
-Franchione interviewed with UNLV's Athletic Director Jim Livengood on December 21, 2009 but was not selected.
+Franchione interviewed with UNLV's Athletic Director Jim Livengood on December 21, 2009, but was not selected.